belli29/furnitart/README.md

 ### Existing Features
-- Management : allows sellers to keep track of the full inventory. allows sellers to keep track of orders and preorders
+- Management : allows sellers to keep track of the full inventory.It allows sellers to keep track of orders and preorders
 - Profile : allows users to keep track of orders and preorders
-- Prducts :allowa user to filter products or order them
+- Products :allows user to filter products or order them
+- Checkout :allows user get a paypal invoice or to pay directly (Stripe).
+The Stripe payment is done using the support of a webhooker.
+This ensures that orderes are always correctly registered in the server

 For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement
-- the shipping logic should be more complex providing differnt rates that adapt to different countries and sizes of the items shipped
+- the shipping logic should be more complex providing different rates that adapt to different countries and sizes of the items shipped
 - customer should be able to add the payment code directly in the app
 - the app should have the otpion to change laguage in order to result more customer friendly
+- the bag should be emptied after a certain time of user inactivity

 ## Technologies Used